lgtm-migrator/data/docs/why.rst

 With dxtbx_, dials_ and xia2_ moving to pytest_ we extended the
-xia2_regression_ concept into the regression_data_ fixture to provide a simple way to access the datasets in tests, but the data still needed downloading separately and coult not easily be used outside of the dials_ repository and not at all outside of a dials_ distribution.
+xia2_regression_ concept into the regression_data_ fixture to provide a simple way to access the datasets in tests, but the data still needed downloading separately and could not easily be used outside of the dials_ repository and not at all outside of a dials_ distribution.
 Adding data files was still a very involved process.